Riyaa2610/Dots-and-Boxes/README.md

 ## Introduction
 Dots and Boxes is a classic pen-and-paper game where two players take turns connecting adjacent dots on a grid.
 The goal is to create as many boxes as possible by completing the fourth side of a square.
 Each completed box awards the player with a point, and the player with the highest number of points at the end wins the game.

 This GitHub project is an implementation of the Dots and Boxes game using the Qt Creator framework.
-It provides a graphical user interface (GUI) that allows users to play the game against an AI opponent or another human player.
+It provides a graphical user interface (GUI) that allows users to play the game against another human player.

 ## Features
 - Interactive GUI for a visually appealing gaming experience.
-- Two gameplay modes: against an AI opponent or against another human player.
-- Player vs. AI mode offers different difficulty levels to challenge the user.
-- The AI opponent uses intelligent strategies to make optimal moves.
+- Two-player gameplay mode for competitive matches.
 - Automatic detection of completed boxes and awarding points to the respective player.
 - Real-time score tracking during gameplay.
 - Game restart option to play multiple rounds without closing the application.